cmhl93/mit-supply-chain-micromasters/supply-chain-analytics/1-introduction-to-scm-and-analytics-basics/unit-3.md

     * They automatically sort, total or average the data stored in one table and display the results in a second table

 ##  Data management challenges

+  * The opportunity
+    * The digital disruption is here
+    * Data Analytics have become pervasive
+  * The challenge
+    * Data is messy
+    * Data is usually siloed